joseph-cavarretta/projects/k_nearest_neighbors/READ.md

 After some additional research, I was able to optimize my approach to run in under 1 minute using a Ball Tree algorithm.

-Using a US housing dataset and a list of all Starbucks locations in the US, I've recreated this problem using both approaches here: https://lnkd.in/gtwggkbm
+Using a US housing dataset and a list of all Starbucks locations in the US, I've recreated this problem using both approaches in the KNN.ipynb file.

 **Runtime to find the closest Starbucks to each house using brute force?** 20 minutes 24 seconds.